Strategies for Parents and the Community

 Years 10-12

-Offer to assist school/community collaborative programs that support students in school-work transitions such as internships, work experience and professional mentoring.
+Offer to support specialised school activities such as school plays, science expos, sports days, etc. Offer to assist school/community collaborative programs that support students in school-work transitions such as internships, work experience and professional mentoring.

 Participating in Your Child’s Education – How to Communicate with the School and Teachers